18 Hospital Tips from Insiders Improve Seniors’ Care and Recovery

 Schedule Your Follow-Up Before You Leave

-Before leaving the hospital, insist that your senior’s follow-up appointment is scheduled.
+Before leaving the hospital, insist that your loved one's follow-up appointment is scheduled.

-The hospital may be able to help make the arrangements with the doctor who’s taking over.
-This avoids potential problems from not getting proper follow-up care in the right timeframe.
+The hospital may be able to assist with making arrangements with the doctor who is taking over.
+This avoids potential problems that can arise from not receiving proper follow-up care within the right timeframe.

 Recommended for you: